You don’t have a time problem. You have a fit problem.

 “Does time management work?
 The answer is yes.
 Time management is beneficial – it enhances job performance and, even more so, life satisfaction and well-being, while reducing distress.” – Aeon, Faber, and Panaccio, PLOS ONE meta-analysis [1]

 The practical implication for effective time management is this: analytical tasks (budget analysis, code review, strategic planning) perform best during your circadian peak.
 Creative tasks and associative thinking often perform better during mild cognitive fatigue – meaning your afternoon trough might be terrible for spreadsheets but surprisingly productive for brainstorming.
 Routine admin can fill any window.
-The full breakdown of task-timing alignment, chronotype assessment, and the Peak Defense Protocol for office workers is in our chronobiology productivity guide.
+The full breakdown of task-timing alignment, chronotype assessment, and what we call the Peak Defense Protocol for office workers is in our chronobiology productivity guide.

 Time management tips: using time audits to replace intuition with data